 CDPHE and other relevant state departments shall also request and collect relevant data and information related to the health effects of the use of natural medicine from sources that may include all-payer claims data, hospital discharge data, peer-reviewed research studies, and other sources as determined by CDPHE.

-The data and information collected by CDPHE must be de-identified and not include personal identifying information of an individual.
-CDPHE must provide the data and information collected to DOR for use in the DOR's annual report concerning the implementation and administration of Colorado's natural medicine program.
+The data and information collected by CDPHE must be de-identified and not include the personal identifying information of any individual.
+CDPHE must provide the data and information collected to DOR for use in DOR's annual report concerning the implementation and administration of Colorado's natural medicine program.

-The bill clarifies certain statutory provisions related to the issuance of owner licenses and employee licenses for natural medicine businesses.
-In existing statute, an applicant for an owner license or an employee license must submit to a fingerprint-based criminal history background check.
-The bill removes the fingerprinting requirement, but requires an applicant for a license to complete a name-based judicial record check.
+The act clarifies certain statutory provisions related to the issuance of owner licenses and employee licenses for natural medicine businesses.
+The act removes the fingerprinting requirement to obtain a license, but requires an applicant for a license to complete a name-based judicial record check.

-The bill permits the governor to grant pardons to a class of defendants who were convicted of the possession of natural medicine.
+The act permits the governor to grant pardons to a class of defendants who were convicted of the possession of natural medicine.